bergerbd/bergerbd.github.io/_pages/theses.markdown

 ---

 ## 2026
+_Lukas Duden_. **Visualizing the Inheritance Information of Bio-Inspired Algorithms**. _Project Work_, Hamburg University of Technology, 2026.

 _Denis Braunagel_. **Evaluating the provision of research software using container orchestration solutions**. _Bachelor Thesis_, University of Bremen, 2026.